Featured Pages The Rocket Man The genius of Archie LowMoto Rumi An Italian Masterpiece

 Silk were motorcycles produced from 1975 to 1979 at Darley Abbey in Derby by George Silk.

-Small company started by racer/builder George Silk and
+The company was established by motorcycle racer and constructor George Silk and

 Following on came the Derby-built Silk700S, an

 easy to handle, and fitted with the 653cc Silk engine, a

 twin-cylinder two-stroke with the block inclined forward.
 Inside

 all new, with a full crankshaft supported on bearings either

 pair of flywheels, with a horizontally split crankcase.
 The